top of page

 Why do I have to pay a booking fee?

-Without the additional fees, we would need to increase the face value of ticket prices further as the charity would have to stand the total cost of the expenses associated with running a box office system, which is very high.
+Without the additional fees, we would need to increase the face value of ticket prices further as the charity would have to bear the total cost of the expenses associated with running a box office system, which is very high.

-In-house we charge the same booking fee, which supports the IT costs and equipment needed to run a theatre box office.
+In-house, we charge the same booking fee, which supports the IT costs and equipment needed to run a theatre box office.

 Can I return my ticket for a refund if I am unable to make the show?